 - Remote PC Access: A traditional, local Windows desktop, assigned to a single user and can be physically accessed locally or accessed remotely.

-- Windows Virtual Desktop: virtualized Windows 10 multi-session operating system for users to be able to access their desktops and applications remotely.
+- Azure Virtual Desktop: virtualized Windows 10 multi-session operating system for users to be able to access their desktops and applications remotely.

 Control Layer: This layer describes details surrounding the components used to support the rest of the environment.

-- Virtual Apps and Desktops Service: This cloud-based service manages the authorization and brokering to Windows Virtual Desktops and Remote PC Access.
+- Virtual Apps and Desktops Service: This cloud-based service manages the authorization and brokering to Azure Virtual Desktops and Remote PC Access.

 - Workspace Environment Management Service: This cloud-based service uses intelligent resource management and Profile Management technologies to deliver the best possible performance, desktop logon, and application response times.

 - Performance Analytics: This cloud-based service tracks, aggregates, and visualizes key performance indicators of the Citrix Virtual Apps and Desktops environment.

 Host Layer: This layer describes the hardware components, private, public, and hybrid cloud that are used for the Citrix environment – hardware, storage, and virtualization details.